 - What can you do now that you couldn’t do before?

 Applicants often struggle to convey what they can actually do for a company.
 Speaking confidently about a skillset that you’ve developed can help guide interviewers in the right direction.
-It’s a clear-cut example of what you know and what you can get done.
+Online courses on your CV provides a clear-cut example of what you know and what you can get done.

 3. It shows character.

-Bear in mind, though, that this only applies if you’ve actually completed the course and can talk about what you learned and how it’s relevant to the position.
+Bear in mind, though, that this only applies if you are able to talk about what you learned and how it’s relevant to the position.

-*An interest section on your resume is a great place for this, though.
+Note: Generally, it’s not relevant to list a course unrelated to the position, such as one about the American Civil War.
+An interest section on your resume, however, is a great place for this.
 Employers are searching for talent, but they’re also looking for personality.
 If you’re passionate about it, include it.

-But how should you actually go about adding MOOCs to your resume?
+But how should you actually go about adding online courses and programs to your resume?

-One of the best ways to incorporate MOOCs into your resume is by means of a cover letter.
-It allows you to connect with a recruiter or hiring manager on a personal level, and is a great place to discuss the professional skills that you’ve acquired and how they relate to the position.
+One of the best ways to incorporate online courses into your resume is by means of a cover letter.
+It allows you to connect with a recruiter or hiring manager on a personal level and is a great place to discuss the professional skills that you’ve acquired and how they relate to the position.
 If you’re submitting your resume electronically, you can even link to the course profiles.

-A second option is to create an entirely new section, such as “skills and objectives,” “personal advancement,” or “professional development.”
-Another is to include your MOOCs in the education section of your resume.
-This can be especially useful if you haven’t completed a degree program, or if you’re applying for a job that’s unrelated to your degree.
+A second option is to create an entirely new section on your resume, such as “skills and objectives,” “personal advancement,” or “professional development.”
+Another is to include your online learning experience in the education section of your resume.
+This can be especially useful if you haven’t completed a degree program or if you’re applying for a job that’s unrelated to your degree.

-In any case, only include the courses that you completed and the major takeaways of each.
+In any case, only include the courses that you completed or earned a certificate in and the major takeaways of each.
 Don’t sell yourself short, but don’t overdo it either.
-Be concise, and make sure that everything you include is relevant to the job.
+Be concise and make sure that everything you include is relevant to the job.